 Above is an aphid-eating hoverfly larvae.
 It has stuck the skins of sucked-dry aphids to its body - they are the little white things on the centre of its body.
 A larva like this can eat 50 aphids a day.

 When the larva pupates the pupa is brown and stuck to the plant.

 There are also aquatic larva, like the rat-tailed maggot below.

 The eggs are usually white.
 Eggs that hatch into carnivorous larvae are usually glued singly to plants amongst or near their prey.
 Eggs of non-carnivorous species are usually laid in batches on or near the larval food.

 Many hoverflies mimic the colouration and/or hairiness of social bees and wasps.
 This enables them to avoid attack by predators who believe they might be able to sting.
 This form of mimicry is termed Batesian mimicry.

-Many Hover fly larvae are slug-like and eat aphids (see below left), others are scavengers.
+Many Hover fly larvae are slug-like and eat aphids (see above), others are scavengers.

 Adult hover flies feed on pollen and nectar.

 Flight speed has been recorded as 3.5 metres per second with a wing beat of 120 per second.
 Compare this with other insects.
 Hoverflies are valuable pollinators.